Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Asymptotics of train and test error

-by a law of large numbers argument applied to the loss, as done for e.g. in \cite{cuibehrens}.

-Then, we use the Gaussian universality principle, that allows to replace each matrix $X_{ab}(\bx^\mu)$ by a random independent Wigner matrix $G_{ab}^\mu$, following closely the steps of \citep{maillard_bayes-optimal_2024,xu_fundamental_2025,erba2025nuclearroutesharpasymptotics}.
-This achieves a reduction of the original problem to a rank-penalized generalized matrix recovery problem with $\GOE(d)$ sensing matrices.

-It remains to characterize the high-dimensional asymptotics of this non-convex problem, a key difference from related convex settings such as \cite{erba2025nuclearroutesharpasymptotics}.
-To this end, we build directly on the framework of \cite{vilucchio2025asymptotics}, combining the Gaussian Min–Max Theorem (GMT) \cite{stojnic2009various,thrampoulidis2014gaussian}, which provides sharp lower bounds, with Approximate Message Passing (AMP) \cite{donoho2009message}, which achieves these bounds algorithmically under the replicon condition.
-Our contribution is to extend this methodology to the attention setting: we construct a suitable AMP with a non-separable prior, relying on the detailed state-evolution analysis of \cite{berthierStateEvolutionApproximate2020,gerbelot2023graph}.
-Moreover, since the standard Gordon bound applies to regression, we rely here on its classification analogue developed in \cite{thrampoulidis2020theoretical}.
-Taken together, these extensions show that AMP is tight in our setting, yielding a full asymptotic characterization of the global minimizer of~Eq.~\eqref{eq:erm-eff}. \end{proof}

-Claim \ref{res:main} provides an asymptotic prediction for train and test error, as well as a characterization of the singular values of the optimal attention weights.
-We also remark that our results do not depend on the network width $m$, as long as $m \geq \text{rank}(\hat{W}\hat{W}^T)$ (and the r.h.s. is characterized analytically in Claim \ref{res:main}), meaning that massive over-parameterization is also included in our framework, incurring no penalty in terms of test error and explaining why rank-constrained architectures can still generalize well.
-We also stress that our framework can be adapted to more general losses and regularizations.
-Specifically, we can treat any loss and any data model that is asymptotically of the form $\sum_{\mu=1}^n \ell\left( S_0 X(\bx^\mu) ; S X(\bx^\mu) \right)$ (i.e. depending bi-linearly on the data) with any regularization inducing a rotationally-invariant penalty on the effective matrix $S = W^T W / \sqrt{md}$.
-This includes, for e.g., models with mismatched nonlinearities between data and learner, classification tasks, and more.
+Claim \ref{claim:main} characterizes the global minimum of Eq.~\eqref{eq:erm} through the solution of a six-dimensional optimization problem Eq.~\eqref{eq:PHI}, whose numerical solution we discuss in Appendix~\ref{app:more}.
+To provide a bit more intuition, we remark the parameters $m^\star,q^\star$ and $\Sigma^\star$ measure, respectively, the target-learner overlap $\Tr(S_0^\top S)/d$, the learner norm $\Tr(S^\top S)/d$ and the trace of the inverse Hessian of the loss \cite{clarte23a} as customary in approximate-message-passing analysis, where we defined $S = \hW\hW^\top / \sqrt{pd}$.
+We also stress that Claim \ref{claim:main} can be adapted to more general losses $\sum_{\mu=1}^n \ell\left( \bx_\mu S_0 \bx_\mu^T ; \bx_\mu S \bx_\mu^T \right)$ (i.e., depending bi-linearly on the data) and regularizations inducing a spectral penalty on the effective matrix $S = W^T W / \sqrt{pd}$.
+This includes models with mismatched nonlinearities between data and learner, classification tasks, and more.
 We provide the equations for the more general case in Appendix \ref{sec:amp-generic}.

-Note that Claim~1 requires evaluating the replicon condition \ref{eq:replicon}, which guarantees convergence of the AMP algorithm \cite{bolthausen2014iterative}.
-Although a general proof is difficult and direct evaluation can be numerically demanding, in our experiments AMP did converge (the replicon condition being a convergence criterion for AMP), and gradient-based algorithms reached the same fixed point.
-This provides strong empirical evidence that the replicon condition is satisfied in our setting.